We are grateful. Your support helped us reopen for artists and give them a chance to work, reflect, and be together for the first time in months.

 Artist Residencies: Mount Tremper Arts is open for residencies, following a 5-month pause from March 13, 2020.
 Postponed artists are being given priority.
 Contact Programs Director Carter Edwards (carter [at] mttremperarts.org) for availability and new safety guidelines and restrictions.
 Deposits for subsidized residencies will be fully refunded artists/ensembles need to cancel due to the pandemic.

-Watershed Laboratory: MTA will remain closed to the public for the remainder of 2020 to help reduce the risk of spreading the virus amongst our community, artists, and staff.
-Some artists will be giving online offerings throughout the fall and winter, and others will return in 2021 and 2022.
+Watershed Laboratory: MTA will remain closed to the public until further notice to help reduce the risk of spreading the virus amongst our community, artists, and staff.
+Some artists will be giving online offerings throughout the winter, and others will return in 2021 and 2022.
 All artists have been offered postponement or full fees.

 Organizational Resilience: Nearly 45% of income was lost in 2020 due to closure and cancellations.
-With the help of emergency funds from the National Endowment for the Arts CARES Act Grant of $50,000, the Small Business Administration's Payroll Protection Program, the Ulster County Industrial Development Agency, and generous donors, MTA staff has continued to work and prepare for being safely open.
+With the help of emergency funds from the National Endowment for the Arts CARES Act Grant, the Small Business Administration's Payroll Protection Program, the Ulster County Industrial Development Agency, and generous donors, MTA staff has worked to remain open.
 We continue to advocate for more funding relief for artists, small businesses, and for a slow, steady, and equitable reopening in the arts.

-This spring we co-formed a group of Hudson Valley / Catskills Cultural Organizations.
-If you would like to be a part of sharing resources, advocacy efforts, and ideas, you can join monthly meetings by writing to Crystal [at] mttremperarts.org.
+We co-organized a group of Hudson Valley / Catskills Cultural Organizations share resources and advocacy efforts during the pandemic.
+If you would like to join monthly meetings, write to Crystal [at] mttremperarts.org.